 A Confluent Kafka data object is a physical data object that represents data in a Kafka stream or a Confluent Kafka stream.
-After you configure a Messaging connection, create a Confluent Kafka data object to write data to Kafka brokers or Confluent Kafka brokers using schema registry.
+After you configure a Messaging connection, create a Confluent Kafka data object to read data from Kafka brokers or from Confluent Kafka brokers using schema registry.

 Confluent Kafka runs as a cluster comprised of one or more servers each of which is called a broker.
 Confluent Kafka brokers stream data in the form of messages.
 These messages are published to a topic.

 Confluent Kafka topics are divided into partitions.
-The Spark engine can write to the partitions of the topics in parallel to achieve better throughput and to scale the number of messages processed.
+The Spark engine can read the partitions of the topics in parallel to achieve better throughput and to scale the number of messages processed.
 Message ordering is guaranteed only within partitions.
-For optimal performance you should have multiple partitions.
+For optimal performance use multiple partitions.

-You can use the Confluent Kafka data object write operation as a target in streaming mappings.
-By default, the write operation is created for Confluent Kafka.
+You can use the Confluent Kafka data object read operation as a source in streaming mappings.
+By default, the read operation is created for Confluent Kafka.

-When you configure the data operation properties, specify the format in which the Confluent Kafka data object writes data.
+When you configure the data operation properties, specify the format in which the Confluent Kafka data object reads data.